Ivana Raca

-Ivana Raca (born September 10, 1999) is a Serbian professional basketball player who currently plays for Fenerbahçe of the KBSL in Turkey and the Serbia Women's National Basketball Team.
+Ivana Raca (born September 10, 1999) is a Serbian professional basketball player who currently plays for Athinaikos of the A1 in Greece and the Serbia Women's National Basketball Team.
 Standing at 1.88 meters (6 ft 2 in), she primarily plays in the power forward position.
 Raca earned a degree in psychology from Wake Forest University, where she competed in collegiate basketball from 2017 to 2021.
 She was selected as the 28th overall pick by the Los Angeles Sparks in the 2021 WNBA Draft.

 In 2018, Raca competed in the FIBA U20 Women's European Championship in Sopron, Hungary, where she was named to the tournament's All-Star Five.
 She also received audience recognition as the tournament’s Most Valuable Player.
 Earlier in her youth international career, she contributed to Serbia’s junior national teams, earning silver medals in the U18 and U20 European Championships.

 Raca began playing basketball at a young age, influenced by her father Dragan Raca, a basketball coach and former professional player.
 She trained in youth systems in both Cyprus and Greece before moving to the United States for her college education.

 During her time at Wake Forest, Raca became the 28th player in program history to surpass 1,000 career points.
 She concluded her college career ranked ninth all-time in scoring with 1,469 points and tenth in total rebounds with 705.